frosty-geek/frosty-geek.net/content/about-me.md

 of Life, The Universe, and Everything_ (as per the Hitchhiker's Guide to the Galaxy) but I'll continue my search for it.

-I've been working for [PlusServer GmbH](https://plusserver.com/) :briefcase: on and off for 2 decades now, currently being part of the team building the 100% open-source cloud called [pluscloud open](https://www.plusserver.com/en/products/pluscloud-open) :rocket:.
+I've been working for [plusserver gmbh](https://plusserver.com/) :briefcase: on and off for 2 decades now, currently being part of the team building the 100% open-source cloud called [pluscloud open](https://www.plusserver.com/en/products/pluscloud-open) :rocket:.
 Recently, I had the pleasure of co-authoring the [Open Operations Manifesto](https://openoperations.org/)